Steel vs. Stainless Steel Dump Inserts: Which Material Is Right for You?

 Every accessory offered by EZ-Dumper® is available in both steel and stainless versions so choosing one material doesn’t limit your ability to upgrade.
 Whether you want a cab protector, side extensions, tailgate spreader, or tarp kit, each is available to match the finish and strength of your insert.

-All units include the same powerful Monarch pump, same 6,000 lb capacity, and same two-year front-to-tailgate warranty.
+All units include the same powerful Bucher Hydraulics pump, same 6,000 lb capacity, and same two-year front-to-tailgate warranty.

 Final Thoughts